 4. Command Hooks and Strips

+Command hooks and strips are a renter’s best friend.
 You can use them to hang curtains, artwork, and even small shelves.

 Try attaching hooks to the wall and hanging a curtain rod on them.
 This trick gives you privacy without drilling holes.

+For artwork, use adhesive strips designed to hold frames securely.
 In the kitchen, use hooks under cabinets to hang mugs or utensils.
 They’re great for organizing small spaces.

 5. Decorative Wall Decals

-Wall decals are a fun way to add personality to your apartment walls without any damage.
 These peel-and-stick designs come in many shapes, colors, and patterns to match your style.
+They’re easy to apply—just stick them on and smooth out any bubbles.

 When you’re ready for a change, wall decals peel off cleanly without leaving marks.
 Try using them to create an accent wall or add cute designs to your bathroom or kitchen.